FrejaXu/FrejaXu.github.io/_pages/about.md

 ======
 Stay tuned!😀

+- Dec 2023 Great honor to be awarded the [Postdoc Pool grant](https://skr.fi/ajankohtaista/saatioiden-post-doc-poolin-syyshaun-tulokset-32-tohtoria-sai-rahoituksen) supported by the Finnish Cultural Foundation 🧡
 - Nov 2023 🛫 Thrilled to begin my journey as a visiting research scholar at Stanford University
 - Nov 2023 🪧 Presented our latest database at Neuroscience 2023 and was delighted to connect with so many brilliant minds.
 - Sept 2023 Excited to announce that I have been awarded the New Brain Travel Fellowship to attend Neuroscience 2023 in Washington D.C.!